Joe Mazzulla: An unlikely calming presence in Boston sports

 Sometime in the next week, Boston Celtics head coach Joe Mazzulla could be named NBA Coach of the Year.
 He is among three finalists, along with Detroit’s J.B.
 Bickerstaff and San Antonio’s Mitch Johnson.

 While not a shock, the recognition marks a stunning full-circle moment for the Celtics’ eccentric head coach.
-In Boston, Mazzulla also represents calm in the midst of chaos and uncertainty.
+Despite the Celtics being eliminated from the NBA playoffs by the Philadelphia 76ers on Saturday in Boston, Mazzulla represents a much-needed calm in the midst of chaos and uncertainty.

-Mazzulla also illuminates a timeless life lesson: When opportunity knocks, open the door.
+A relative newcomer to the volatile Boston sport scene, Mazzulla illuminates a timeless life lesson: When opportunity knocks, open the door.
 Mazzulla has consistently opened doors and welcomed opportunity with open arms.
 He has been like that since our paths first crossed 18 years ago.

 In March 2008, Mazzulla was a gritty sophomore guard at West Virginia.
 He scarcely played as a freshman under then-head coach John Beilein, whose finesse approach was not aligned with Mazzulla’s rough and tumble nature.
 But under new coach Bob Huggins, Mazzulla was unleashed.
 He came off the bench and led West Virginia to an upset win over Duke in the second round of the NCAA tournament.